Cassio7/Portfolio/content/projects.md

 ## Trannoi

-For the realization of this project, I was inspired by the game Among Us, taking the features that made the game famous but adapting it to a command-line interface.
+For the realization of this project, I was inspired by the game **Among Us**, taking the features that made the game famous but adapting it to a command-line interface.
 It's played in turns on the same device, clearly without peeking ;) The goal for the astronauts is to complete tasks, while the impostors must eliminate the crew.
 Who will win?

 **Technology**